Personal information protection policy

 Available in both languages, and also as a smart phone application, the “Ça va où ?” (“Where does it go?”).

-- This collection box allows you to recycle toothbrushes and heads for electric toothbrushes, toothpaste tubes and caps, related packaging, and floss containers.
+• This collection box accepts toothbrushes and heads for electric toothbrushes, toothpaste tubes and caps, related packaging, and floss containers.

 New recycling centre for the West Island